LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Survey bots vs. custom bots

-When creating a survey bot, you work in Conversation Builder in the same, general way that you do with a custom bot.
+When creating a post-conversation survey bot, you work in Conversation Builder in the same, general way that you do with a custom bot.
 Create the bot and define its dialog flow, adding the interactions that meet your survey requirements.

 The following are key similarities and differences between building survey bots and custom bots in Conversation Builder.